HaribabuGurugubelli/Django-TodoApp-without-using-forms/README.md

 THIS IS THE SIMPLE APPLICATION FOR DJANGO CRUD OPERATIONS
 _________________________________________________________
 pre requirements:
-run this command to all the required packages in your environment
+run this command to install all the required packages in your Django environment

 pip install -r requirements.txt